 Community Benefits Programs Highlights

-Since 2001, the Preventive Food Pantry (the Pantry) and Demonstration Kitchen have addressed hunger-related illness and malnutrition among a low-income, largely underserved and vulnerable patient population.
+Since 2001, the Preventive Food Pantry (the Pantry) and The Teaching Kitchen have addressed hunger-related illness and malnutrition among a low-income, largely underserved and vulnerable patient population.
 Individuals at risk of malnutrition are referred to the Pantry by BMC, Boston HealthNet physicians, or nutritionists who provide “prescriptions” for supplemental food that best promotes physical health, prevents future illness, and facilitates recovery.
 Fourteen years after it first opened, the Pantry now provides nutritional food prescriptions to approximately 7,000 patients and family members each month, for a total of more than 74,500 Greater Boston residents per year.
 Nearly 12,000 pounds of food supplies are required weekly to stock the Pantry shelves at BMC.
 In July 2016, the Pantry moved into a new 1,500 square foot space that is significantly larger than the former location and features a walk-in refrigerator and freezer, and added storage space, allowing the Food Pantry to accept larger donations.
-The Demonstration Kitchen complements the work of the Pantry by educating patients about nutrition through cooking methods that are compatible with their medical and dietary needs, as prescribed by their physicians.
-Following its relocation to the Yawkey Ambulatory Care Center's new cafeteria in July 2016, the Demonstration Kitchen is able to serve more patients in a larger, more accessible and highly visible space.
+The Teaching Kitchen complements the work of the Pantry by educating patients about nutrition through cooking methods that are compatible with their medical and dietary needs, as prescribed by their physicians.
+Following its relocation to the Yawkey Ambulatory Care Center's new cafeteria in July 2016, The Teaching Kitchen is able to serve more patients in a larger, more accessible and highly visible space.

 The Patient Navigation Program is designed for patients with cancer and chronic diseases who need special assistance in navigating the health care system.
 Patient Navigators are individuals from the communities served by BMC who have special language skills, training in scheduling, and refined compassion/communication skills.
 Patient Navigators contact our most vulnerable patients and help them to efficiently access the doctor visits and treatments that they need.
 They arrange transportation for patients, remind them about the appointments they helped schedule, and connect patients to community resources, such as BMC's Food Pantry.